logo for pictures-of-cats.org

 Grooming maintenance scale of effort by cat

-Another cat that is similar is the Ragdoll, another long haired cat.
+Another cat that is similar in some respects is the Ragdoll, another long haired cat.
 Ragdolls can have pointing that is the same as a Balinese.
 But often they have white fur on the points (like the Snowshoe) and mitted feet.
-The main differences are that Ragdoll is a larger cat and more docile character (hence the name of the cat).
+The main differences are that the Ragdoll is a larger cat and it has a more docile character (hence the name of the cat).
 Ragdolls though have fur similar to Balinese cats, silky and fine but it needs more grooming.
 The Ragdoll is also thought to be less intelligent, less active and less vocal.

 One last point, click on the following link to see some information about Balinese cat genetics.